LLA Student Handbook

 Tutors are here to advise and support all students.

-Students who fully commit to the Programme and finish within the initial timeframe are those who, in the long run, are more successful with their studies.
+Students who fully commit to the Programme and properly plan out the time during their programme, are usually more successful with their studies.

-IF YOU NEED TO BE REMINDED OF YOUR STUDY DEADLINE, PLEASE CONTACT STUDENT SUPPORT.
+IF YOU NEED TO BE REMINDED OF YOUR TARGET END DATE, PLEASE CONTACT STUDENT SUPPORT.

 REGULAR TASK AND ASSIGNMENT SUBMISSIONS